About Astrolearn Astrology Library

 Graves has assisted several prominent astrologers with their research during the past twenty years, starting with his late friend Maurice McCann, and has been credited for his help in the acknowledgements of at least eight books[4], as well as writing the foreword to one of those seven, namely Wade Caves’s annotated new edition of William Lilly’s autobiography as published by Rubedo Press in 2015.
 He is a friend of the Sophia Centre for the Study of Cosmology in Culture, and a vocal supporter of the study of astrology and its history in academia, and of statistical research into astrology.

-Since 2016, Graves has had 33 essays on different topics in the history of astrology published in the astrological magazine press, and has given lectures at four international astrology conferences, as well as delivering a live presentation for OPA on the major trends in the history of astrology in the 20th century.
-The conferences at which he has lectured to date are:
+Since 2016, Graves has had 43 essays on different topics in the history of astrology published in the astrological magazine press, and has given thirteen full-length live lectures on the history of astrology in connection with international astrology conferences and astrological teaching organisations, as well as delivering a briefer live presentation for OPA on the major trends in the history of astrology in the 20th century as part of a group webinar event.
+For full details of his fourteen live lectures to date, see the separate section below.

 Having personally overseen and developed the astrological library catalogued in these pages since early adulthood, Graves believes he is ideally placed in terms of hard-won knowledge to continue to oversee it for the remainder of his career, while inviting institutional partnerships and arrangements for its long-term care beyond his active lifetime.